mit-mc-clas12/clas12osg/webPortal/README.md

 # Installation tips

-- make sure the directory "webPortal" is writable by "gemc":
+- make sure the directory "webPortal" is writable by "gemc" and the directory submissions is there:
  `chmod g+w -R clas12osg/webPortal/`
+  `mkdir -p clas12osg/webPortal/submissions`